 The Digital Signature Standard (reference [8]) specifies several algorithms to construct and verify digital signatures: the Digital Signature Algorithm (DSA); the RSA Digital Signature Algorithm; and ECDSA.

 For spacecraft without the ability to contact a key server to obtain public keys, a public key cache can be pre-loaded prior to launch or public keys may be uploaded after launch or when additional keys or updated keys need to be loaded.
-This is probably not an issue for ground systems which are assumed have robust network communications and access to a Public Key Infrastructure (PKI) or Certificate Authority (CA).
+This is probably not an issue for ground systems which are assumed have robust network communications and access to a Public Key Infrastructure (PKI) or Certificate Authority (CA) (reference [B22]).

 Security, SANA, and Patent COnsiderations (Informative)